jesse-lima-gilead/pubtator_benchiling/README.md

 - Extract full-text articles from PubMed Central (PMC) via API and store them in the S3 `pubtator-poc` bucket under the `pmc_full_text_articles` directory.
 - Create summaries of articles using the Bedrock Claude model (anthropic.claude-v2:1) to provide context for downstream tasks.
 The summaries are stored in the `articles_directory` and range between 50-80 words.
 - Extract article metadata, including `pmid`, `pmcid`, `doi`, `publisher-id`, `title`, `keywords`, `authors`, `journal data`, `funding`, and `publication_date`, and store it in a vector database for metadata-based filtering.
-- Convert PMC full-text articles to BioC format, which is required for subsequent processing, and store the BioC converted articles under the `bioc_full_text_articles` directory.
+- Convert PMC full-text articles into BioC format, ensuring the removal of excessive newlines and trimming of leading and trailing whitespaces within each line.
+Maintain the original text structure to support subsequent processing.
+Save the converted BioC articles in the `bioc_full_text_articles` directory.

 **Steps:**
 PMC Article Extraction → Article Summarization → Metadata Extraction → BioC Conversion